AnthonissenBert/Notes/Templates/npc.template.md

-status
+Status:
-race
+Race:
-in charge of:
+In charge of:

 ---